Dearne FM

-Dearne FM was a local radio station serving Barnsley.
+Dearne FM was an Independent Local Radio station serving Barnsley.
 The station was folded into Greatest Hits Radio Yorkshire, as part of a rebrand, on 1 September 2020.

 History

 The station was based at Zenith Park on Whaley Road, Barugh Green, in the north-west of Barnsley.
 As a result of cost cutting, Dearne FM co-located with sister stations Trax FM, Rother FM and Ridings FM at studios on White Rose Way in Doncaster.
 Five other companies competed for Barnsley's FM radio licence.